darkversion.jpg

 EnGen is committed to equipping this talent pool with career-aligned English skills.
 Yet we know that much more needs to be done to build a workforce ecosystem that truly champions these workers.
 There is a role for all of us – employers, adult educators, workforce administrators, government officials, and more – in shaping the work ahead.

-Join Powering Potential Network for:
+In Powering Potential Network you’ll find:

 • Thought Leadership: Join timely discussions on innovative ideas, emerging workforce trends, and fresh data that are shaping our field.